Bar Admissions Overview

 The information below is provided as general guidance for students looking to get started on the bar application process.

-Each student must research the exam requirements and application process, including deadlines, for the jurisdiction in which they plan to apply for admission.
+Each student must research the exam requirements and application process, including deadlines, for the jurisdiction in which they plan for admission.

 Application Process

-In order to be licensed to practice law in any U.S. jurisdiction, each applicant must apply for admission to the bar of that state's highest court.
+In order to be licensed to practice law in any U.S., each applicant must apply for admission to the bar of that state's highest court.
 Federal court admission is separate and may be granted based on an attorney's active state license.

 The bar admission process is different from state to state, but most states require each applicant to at least: